jmtcsngr/dalliance/npg_ranger/README.rst

    But we need a way to allow to change reference.
 Have gui to specify reference?

 #.
-Currently disabling security in browser to fetch data from different
+Using a single point of request (Apache) for static files and **NPG Ranger**
-   sources (bam+bai and static files vs **NPG Ranger** data).
+   (with reverse proxy).

-   * Using a server with CORS configuration should fix the issue.
+   * Using a **NPG Ranger** server with CORS configuration should fix the issue.
-   * Using a single point of request (Apache) for static files and **NPG Ranger** should fix without any coding required.
+     Does not seem to work properly if using Apache as reverse proxy.
+But it works if using direct requests.

 #.
 Further work is needed to change references